 Freshman Sophomore Junior Senior

-World Geography (.5) World History (1) World History (1) World History (1)
+World Geography (.5) > World History (1) World History (1) World History (1)

 Honors World History (1)+ Honors World History (1)+ Honors World History (1)+

 US History (1) US History (1)

 AP US History (1) + AP US History (1) +

 US Government (.5) US Government (.5)

 AP US Government (.5) + AP US Government (.5) +

 Modern World History (.5) Modern World History (.5)

 Psychology (.5)

-World Geography9Social Sciences.5 CreditGeography will focus on studying the world's people, cultures, environment, and regions.
-This will be studiedthrough classroom academics with a variety of assessments, direct experience, and in depth use oftechnology.
-Giving students a better general understanding of the world around them is a practical andbeneficial skill for their future academic interests and career.
+World Geography >9Social Sciences.5 CreditGeography will focus on studying the world's people, cultures, environment, and regions.
+This will be studied through classroom academics with a variety of assessments, direct experience, and in depth use of technology.
+Giving students a better general understanding of the world around them is a practical and beneficial skill for their future academic interests and career.

-World History10-12Social Sciences1 CreditWorld History will provide each student with the knowledge of the events that have taken place in our worldfrom the ancient civilizations to the modern era.This will be achieved through a variety of means, includinglecture, discussion, video, cooperative learning and variety of assessment.A general goal is for students togain an overview of world development while understanding its effect on the world today.
+World History10-12Social Sciences1 CreditWorld History will provide each student with the knowledge of the events that have taken place in our world from the ancient civilizations to the modern era.
+This will be achieved through an assortment of methods, including lecture, discussion, video, cooperative learning and a variety of assessment formats.
+A general goal is for students to gain an overview of world development while understanding its effect on the world today.

-Honors World History +10-12Social Sciences1 CreditHonors World History is designed to provide students with the knowledge and critical thinking and writing skills that will assist their understanding of the development of global processes through the study of interaction among different societies (5000 B.C. to present).
-The five unifying themes threaded throughout the curriculum are: Interaction between humans and environment; Development and interaction of cultures; State-building, expansion, and conflict; Creation, expansion, and interaction of economic systems; and Development and transformation of social structures.
-Writing and reading are large components of this course.
+Honors World History +10-12Social Sciences1 CreditHonors World History is designed to provide students with the knowledge and critical thinking and writingskills that will assist their understanding of the development of global processes through the study ofinteraction among different societies (5000 B.C. to present).
+The five unifying themes threaded throughoutthe curriculum are: Interaction between humans and environment; Development and interaction of cultures;State-building, expansion, and conflict; Creation, expansion, and interaction of economic systems; andDevelopment and transformation of social structures.
+Writing and reading are large components of thiscourse.
 This class will prepare the student for Advanced Placement United States History.
-Can replace World History.

 US History11-12Social Sciences1 CreditUnited States History is designed to provide the student with in-depth learning of our nation's history startingwith the Colonial era through the Modern era.
-Focuses will include critical writing and thinking skills, such ashow to inference, synthesize, analyze and evaluate primary and secondary resources.
-A variety of formativeand summative assessments will be used, including tests, quizzes, projects, essays, and debates.
+Attention will be given to critical writing and thinking skills,such as how to inference, synthesize, analyze and evaluate primary and secondary resources.
+A variety offormative and summative assessments will be used, including tests, quizzes, projects, essays, and debates.

 AP US History +11-12Social Sciences1 CreditAP United States History will provide each student with an accurate account and independent knowledge of our nation's rich past.
 This shall be accomplished via class lecture, discussion, reading, cooperative interaction, and essay writing analyses.
 Each student will be able to form and defend his or her opinion on the interpretation of significant events throughout the last two hundred years.
 The nine historical thinking skills and seven themes will be covered throughout each unit.
 Students who wish to receive college credit will take the Advanced Placement United States History Examination given nationally each May.
-Students can earn college credit with a successful score on the AP exam or through the dual credit program with CCU.
-Can replace United States History.
+Students can earn college credit with a successful score on the AP exam or through the dual credit program with Colorado Christian University.

-US Government11-12Social Sciences.5 CreditAmerican Government is a survey of the U.S. government structure, systems and political processes.
-Contentwill include factors that influence U.S. government at the national, state, and local levels.
-This courseprepares students to become responsible/aware members of American society, to think critically aboutpolitical issues, and to express informed opinions about questions of government through a variety ofdifferent formats.
+US Government11-12Social Sciences.5 CreditAmerican Government is a survey of the US government structure, systems and political processes.
+Contentwill include factors that influence US government at the national, state, and local levels.
+This course preparesstudents to become responsible/aware members of American society, to think critically about political issues,and to express informed opinions about questions of government through a variety of formats.